 Ticia is based out of the Fort Belknap Indian Reservation/Harlem area.
 She is the Rapid Training Learning and Career Coordinator.
 She will be an assistant trainee to find the best Accelerate course that is right for them.

-Outreach Coordinator, Film & Media
+Program Manager, Film & Media

 Award-winning filmmaker, producer and educator, Lynn-Wood Fields graduated with her MFA in digital filmmaking from the University of Montana.
 Her work has since gone on to screen at over 50 film festivals and venues globally.
 She owns Montana Film Tax Credits and Montana Media Center which focuses on training Montana filmmakers.
 She is also a member of the MEDIA Coalition of Montana (MCM) which is working on legislation around the MEDIA (Montana Economic Development Industry Advancement) tax credits and cap raises.
 She is passionate about Montanans benefiting from the economic impact of the film and the media industry in our state

 Outreach Coordinator, Southwest Montana

 Shane is a native of Montana and has lived in the Bitterroot Valley since 2002.
 Shane Graduated from UM-Western with a BA degree in Literature & Writing and is nearing completion of his M.S. degree in Business Management from Minot State University.
 Shane has been working in the workforce development field for 20 years with a focus on the education and training of young adults and youth.
 When not at work Shane can be found spending his time hiking, fishing, kayaking, and cross-country skiing with his family which includes his wife, 2 daughters, 2 sons-in-law, and a beautiful granddaughter.